A company’s USP or ‘unique selling point/proposition’ can typically be put down to a couple of paragraphs defining what they do and how they do it.

 So how do you find your company’s unique selling point and why should it matter to your audience?

-Here’s a brief rundown for what makes a strong USP and why it’s so important to get it right.
+Here’s a brief rundown of what makes a strong USP and why it’s so important to get it right.

 Finding the ‘thing’ that makes you, you.